 The Professional Conduct Review (PCR) process (authorized by the Registered Nurses Act (2008)) is used to assess an allegation, and to intervene, when an RN or NP member’s practice or conduct is alleged to be unacceptable and deserving of sanction.

 Allegations must be submitted in writing and signed by the person making the complaint (the "Complainant").
-To file an Allegation a Complainant should complete the ARNNL Complaint Form and forward by mail to ARNNL.
+To file an Allegation a Complainant should complete the CRNNL Complaint Form and forward by mail to CRNNL.

-For detail on the PCR process, please refer to Sections 18-35 of the Registered Nurses Act (2008) and section 16 of the Registered Nurses Regulations (2013).
-The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Registered Nurses Act (2008) can be found in Article X of the ARNNL Bylaws.
+For details on the PCR process, please refer to Sections 18-35 of the Registered Nurses Act (2008) and section 16 of the Registered Nurses Regulations (2013).
+The definitions of Conduct Deserving of Sanction pursuant to section 18 of the Registered Nurses Act (2008) can be found in Article IX of the CRNNL Bylaws.